 building thermal envelope.
-The below-grade walls, above-grade walls, floor, roof, and any other building elements that enclose conditioned space or provides a boundary between conditioned space, semiheated space and exempt or unconditioned space.
+The below-grade walls, above-grade walls, floors, ceilings, roofs, and any other building element assemblies that enclose conditioned space or provides a boundary between conditioned space, semiheated space and exempt or unconditioned space.

 c-factor (thermal conductance).
 The coefficient of heat transmission (surface to surface) through a building component or assembly, equal to the time rate of heat flow per unit area and the unit temperature difference between the warm side and cold side surfaces (Btu/h ft2 x °F) [W/(m2 x K)].

+captive key override.
+A lighting control that will not release the key that activates the override when the lighting is on.

+cavity insulation.
+Insulating material located between framing members.

 certified commissioning professional.
 An individual who is certified by an ANSI/ISO/IEC 17024:2012 accredited organization to lead, plan, coordinate and manage commissioning teams and implement commissioning processes, or a licensed professional engineer in Washington state.

+change of occupancy.
+A change in the use of a building or a portion of a building that results in any of the following:

+A change of occupancy classification.

+A change from one group to another group within an occupancy classification.

+Any change in use within a group for which there is a change in the application of the requirements of this code.

 circulating hot water system.
 A specifically designed water distribution system where one or more pumps are operated in the service hot water piping to circulate heated water from the water-heating equipment to the fixture supply and back to the water-heating equipment.

 clerestory fenestration.
 See “Fenestration.”